YoungD96/SH-SDS/README.md

-SH-SDS-GUI: The software with interface.\h
+SH-SDS-GUI: The software with interface.

 SH-SDS-CODE: Source code of SH-SDS.